rbarbera/functional-reactive-programming-swift/manuscript/design.md

 One of the main advantages of the use of Reactive Programming is the ease to combine multiple SignalProducers.
 When we interact with APIs resources we might need fetching resources after some others have been downloaded.
 For example, interacting with the Github API:

 - Download the user repositories when the user account has been downloaded.
-- Download the respository collaborators when the repositories have been downloaded.
+- Download the repository collaborators when the repositories have been downloaded.
 - Download the list of issues of a given repository when that has been downloaded.

 Without the Reactive approach we end up chaining multiple completion closures and with a lot of indentations levels, which is not clear in terms of readability.
 That an be simplified using our request generators seen before: